 6.1.4.
 The high altitude shut-off score will be scored as normal without additions.

 6.1.5.
 The low altitude shut-off selection will award 20 additional points per task to the round score.
 For example if there are three tasks for the round the additional bonus will be 60 points, if there are two tasks the bonus will be 40 points.
+The pilot does not have to max the round or task to get this bonus.
 (This function will add strategic value and excitement to the contest and replace the ability to have bonus points for landings like an AMA TD contest.)